 The criteria and recruitment procedures for faculty members and collaborating Teaching Staff are outlined in the Greek State laws.
-The PSP Advanced Technologies of Computer Systems at UNIWA involves 18 Teaching and Research Staff, 2 Laboratory Teaching Staff and 1 Special Technical laboratory Staff.
+The PSP New Generation Communication Networks and Distributed Applications Environments of the Department of Informatics and Computer Engineering at UNIWA involves 10 Teaching and Research Staff, 1 Laboratory Teaching Staff, 1 Special Technical laboratory Staff and 1 external collaborator.
 The EEAP found that the teaching Staff of PSP is sufficient with good research profiles and have the qualifications to teach the courses offered by the programme.

-The courses in the programme are taught by instructors, each one expert in the specific topics or areas they are assigned to teach.
+The courses in the programme are taught by a few teachers, each specializing in the particular topic(s) of the portion of the course they teach.
 The students expressed their satisfaction of the quality of teaching during the meetings of the EEAP.
 This assessment was also shared with the graduates of the programme.

 Students evaluate their professors/teachers at the end of each semester.
 The evaluation of the teaching ability given by the students is taken into account to hire or promote teaching staff.
 The responses to the questionnaires are processed by QAU and the results are sent to the programme /Department.
-At the end of each academic year, the steering committee of the programme evaluates the course and decides to take corrective action if necessary.
+At the end of each academic year, the steering committee of the programme evaluates the courses and takes corrective actions if necessary.

 The overall workload of the teaching staff is high but there is an extra compensation for teaching at the PSP.
 The workload is challenging and demanding, allowing only limited time for research activities.
-The staff seem to benefit from the programme's research activities to attract and involve students in related research topics.
-Research activities and publication in international journals is overall good.
+The staff seems to benefit from the programme's research activities to attract and involve students in related research topics.
+Research activities and publication in international journals is overall satisfactory.